oz-e/applied-ml/README.md

 # CoCoOp

-Please run CoCoOp-Analysis.ipynb.
+Please run CoCoOp_Analysis.ipynb ([open in Colab](https://colab.research.google.com/github/oz-e/applied-ml/blob/main/CoCoOp_Analysis.ipynb)).
 This will train CoCoOp prompt learner on Oxford Flowers downloaded from a Google Drive link, 16 shot for 10 epochs, then generate visualisations afterwards using data saved in `cocoop_prompts.pt`.
 Runs fastest on A100 (~30 mins).
 Up to ~150 mins on Colab free.